 While it requires dedication and, in some cases, further study, psychology offers a wealth of career options.

-Whether you’re passionate about mental health, human behavior, or data-driven research, this degree provides both personal and professional fulfillment.
+Whether you’re passionate about mental health, human behaviour, or data-driven research, this degree provides both personal and professional fulfilment.

 With growing awareness of mental health and the increasing importance of psychology in workplaces, healthcare, and tech, the future looks bright for psychology graduates in the UK.